Boncarbo, Colorado

-Boncarbo is an unincorporated community and U.S. Post Office in Las Animas County, Colorado, United States.
-The ZIP Code of the Boncarbo Post Office is 81024.
+Boncarbo is an unincorporated community in Las Animas County, Colorado, United States.
+The ZIP Code of Boncarbo is 81024.

 History

 The town of Boncarbo was established by the American Smelting and Refining Company in 1915.
 Boncarbo is a corruption of the French bon carbon, meaning good coal.
-The Boncarbo Post Office opened on November 15, 1917.
+The Boncarbo, Colorado, post office operated from November 15, 1917, until August 12, 2017.
 Most of the coal mined at Boncarbo was sent to Cokedale for coking.